justwillem/mod/README.md

 #ModMethod

-This mod could not be written if it weren't for ParadoxUsername: JonStryker, as the foundation of my work comes from his guide on how to make a Total Conversion Mod.
+This mod could not be written if it weren't for ParadoxUsername and GitHub username: JonStryker, as the foundation of my work comes from his guide on how to make a Total Conversion Mod.
         You can find that guide here: https://forum.paradoxplaza.com/forum/index.php?threads/guide-to-total-conversion-map-modding-clans-of-ireland.801599/